Parenting

 A water hose that has been sitting outside in the heat, especially in direct sunlight, can contain extremely hot water.
 Even if it feels empty, there may be leftover water from the last use that has reached scalding temperatures in the sun.
 Children can (and have) received second-degree and third-degree burns from hot water inside hoses.

 The best way to avoid this is to store hoses indoors.
-You also want to ensure that the hose is completely drained before you put it away, or use a hose wheel so that water is emptied every time.
+You also want to ensure that the hose is completely drained before you put it away.
+Using a hose wheel is also great to ensure that water is emptied every time.
 When you first turn the hose on, it’s a good idea to aim the water away from any people or animals before checking to make sure it is a safe temperature.

 Kids Left in Unattended Vehicles

 Sadly, every year there are accidental deaths because children are left in hot cars.
-It may seem like it could never happen to you, but vehicles heat up quickly, and a child’s body temperature rises 3-5 times faster than adults.
-Not to mention that heatstroke deaths can happen in cars that are parked in shaded areas and in temperatures as low as 57 degrees, even with the windows cracked.
+It may seem like it could never happen to you, but vehicles heat up quickly.
+On top of that, a child’s body temperature rises 3-5 times faster than adults.
+Surprisingly, heatstroke deaths can happen in cars that are parked in shaded areas and in temperatures as low as 57 degrees, even with the windows cracked.

 The first and most important thing you can do is never leave a child unattended in a car for any reason, even for a minute.
 Other precautions you can take include: